raredd/trainr/README.md

 - Use the arrow keys or click to the left/right of the slides to navigate.

-- Press "o" to see an overview of the slides, "w" to toggle widescreen.
+- Press "o" to see an overview of the slides, "w" to toggle widescreen, "f" for fullscreen

+- Press "p" to show presenter notes, "h" to enable code highlight mode

 [Download a zip](https://github.com/raredd/trainr/archive/master.zip) file of this repo or clone to your computer: